The tour begins at the award-winning Swift House Inn in

 arrange your own transportation to the Swift House Inn at your own expense.

-Please call one of the following taxi companies: Benway's Taxi (telephone
+Please call one of the following taxi companies: Jessica's Vital Transit (telephone

-Inn is at 3:00 pm.
-If you think you will arrive earlier than this time, please
+House Inn is at 3:00 pm.
+If you think you will arrive earlier than this time,

-contact the inn to confirm they can accommodate your early arrival.
-Parking is
+please contact the inn to confirm they can accommodate your early arrival.

-available without charge at the Swift House during your stay in Middlebury.
-Due
+Parking is available without charge at the Swift House during your stay in

-to the limited size of the Swift House parking area, let your VBT Trip Leaders know, before the tour leaves Middlebury, that you have a car there.
-They will
+Middlebury.
+Due to the limited size of the Swift House parking area, let your

 VBT Pre-Trip Extension guests: You have another morning to